wizsk/brn/README.md

 ## Usages

 ```
+brn --help
-brn
+brn v1.0
 Bulk renamer

-USAGE:
-    brn [OPTIONS [Directory name]] [FILE]...
+DESCRIPTION
+	brn takes the specified files and puts them into a text buffer and open your editor "EDITOR" env var
+	or "nvim", "vim", "vi", "nano" and lets you edit the the file names. if the file name was changed only
+	those fils are renamed.

+	Note: Deleting fils are not supported.

 OPTIONS:
     -d
-	inclue directories while renaming. (default "false")
+	inclue directories while renaming.
+By default diretories are exclued.

     -p
-	inclue hidden files or directories while renaming. (default "false")
+	inclue hidden files or directories while renaming.By default hidden files are are exclued.

 EXAMPLES:
-	1. By defaut if directory name is provided it will use "." current dir.
+	$ export EDITOR=nvim # set the env var
+	$ brn			# rename only the files in current dir "."
+	$ brn -d		# name files and directoris in current dir "."
+	$ brn -d -h		# name files and directoris including hidden files in current dir "."
-		$ brn media # will rename the contents of the media dir
+	$ brn fo		# rename only the files in the dir "fo"

-	2. Remaning selected files
+	$ brn f f2 f3	# rename only the files "f f2 f3"
-		$ brn *.mp4 # to rename the mp4 only
+	$ brn *.mp4		# rename only the files ending with "mp4" // bash magic!
 ```
 ## Editor